gabehoban/gabehoban/README.md

 **About me**

 - 🏫 Senior at the University of Dayton
-- ❤️ I love writing backend application, espcially with Node.js
+- ❤️ I love writing backend application,
 - 💬 Ask me about anything [here](https://github.com/gabehoban/gabehoban/issues)

 **Languages and Tools:**